vojkodrev/rabbitsave/README.md

 ```

 &ast; Write to queue app combines lines into packages (json format) of 1000 (configurable) and then sends it to a correct queue.
 This is because if you send lines 1 by 1 to queue message loss will occur in the RabbitMQ.
+Check commits from b59f1a7 to fc8c383 where I tried to solve this problems in different ways (different sql lib, remove rabbit clustering, run in different threads ...)

 ## Timings [ms]